 Graduate PLUS Loans

-In order to supplement the federal unsubsidized loans, domestic students are also eligible for the U.S. Government’s Graduate PLUS loan to help cover the full cost of attendance.
-The interest rate (Effective for loans disbursed between July 1, 2016 and June 30, 2017): 6.31% fixed.
-A fee of 4.272% is applied at disbursement.
+In order to supplement the federal Direct Unsubsidized loan, domestic students are also eligible for the U.S. Government’s Graduate PLUS loan to help cover the full cost of attendance.
+This loan has an interest rate (effective for loans disbursed between July 1, 2022 and June 30, 2023) of 7.54% fixed with a loan origination fee of 4.228%, which is applied at disbursement.

 More information on federal loan programs can be found on the Stern Graduate Financial Aid website.